erdc/RAPIDpy/README.md

                      )
 ```

-### Step 2 (optional): Add/update additional parameters later
+### Step 2 (optional): Add/update additional namelist parameters later
-You can add or update parameters using the *update_parameters* function by using the name of the variable in the rapid namelist file (this is case sensitive).
+You can add or update rapid namelist parameters using the *update_parameters*
+function by using the name of the variable in the rapid namelist file (this is case sensitive).

 Example: